brettz9/safer-route/README.md

 # Possible todos

-1. Support alteration of history to use HTTPS in place of HTTP (as opposed to deletion)
+1. Support alteration of history to use HTTPS in place of HTTP (as opposed to deletion).